grayTurtle01/flip-coin/README.md

 ## Description 📖
 Press a button and flip a coin.

-The value of the coin comes from a node server.
+The value of the coin comes from a node server api.

+This is only the frontEnd implementation.

 ## ScreenShots 📸
 ![ScreeShot](images/screenshot.png)